Shippable/docs/sources/platform/server/build-config.md

 We support the following types of nodes:

 * **System nodes** are available for all subscriptions and projects across your installation and are always ON and waiting to pick up triggered jobs.
 These nodes can be anywhere, i.e. on any cloud or your own data center.
-* **Custom nodes** are added at a subscription level and are always ON and waiting to pick up triggered jobs.
-By default, any admin of a Subscription can add custom nodes.
+* **BYON nodes** are added at a subscription level and are always ON and waiting to pick up triggered jobs.
+By default, any admin of a Subscription can add BYON nodes.
 These nodes can be anywhere, i.e. on any cloud or your own data center.
 * **Dynamic nodes** are spun up when a job is triggered and spun down if no new job is triggered after some idle time.
 These are the most cost-effective in terms of infrastructure costs since they are not always ON, but are spun up on-demand.
 We currently support only AWS EC2 for dynamic nodes.

 You need at least one node type enabled in order to run jobs on Shippable Server.
 The node type you choose depends on your organization's policy

-By default, **System Nodes** and **Custom Nodes** are enabled when you run Admiral for the first time.
+By default, **System Nodes** and **BYON Nodes** are enabled when you run Admiral for the first time.

 You can enable or disable node types as needed, but **you always need one node type enabled to run jobs**.